WestSide Veterinary Hospital

 • Mammary cancer - up to 35% risk after just 3 or more heat cycles.
 Dogs have up to 50% of their tumors turn cancerous and cats can be up to 80% malignant once they form!

-• Pyometra - severe life threatening infection that often occurs in older (>5yo) intact females after a heat cycle but can happen at any age
+• Pyometra - severe life-threatening infection that most often occurs in middle-age to older (>5yo) intact females after a heat cycle but can happen at any age

-• MUCH bigger surgery, more expensive, and more recovery time for your pet
+• MUCH bigger surgery, often an emergency, more expensive, and more recovery time for your pet

 What if it's done too early?